mitkrieg/dl-assignment-3/README.md

 #### Models & Training

 Next we attemped 6 different GAN models to generate FashionMNIST images.
 There were three methods used DCGAN, WGAN, and WGAN-GP.
-Each method was attempted with two architectures A & B. These architectures are stored in two pytorch modules:
+Each method was attempted with two architectures A & B. All code for these 6 models can be found in [gan.ipynb](./gan.ipynb) These architectures are stored in two pytorch modules:
 - `Generator`: Generates new fake images
 - `Discriminator`: Discriminates or (Critiques or WGAN and WGAN-GP) between real and fake images